tjdev7/Brunchin/README.md

 ## Testing / Linter tools used for app:

--   React Testing library and Jest for testing components
+-   React Testing library, Mocha, Jest and Cypress for testing components
 -   TravisCI and CircleCI for CI/CD development
 -   Prettier for keeping all code formatted and organized